atoffano/bioinfo_map/README.md

 # bioinfo_map
-An interactive map to visualize the origin of academic bioinformatics publications.
+An interactive map to visualize the origin of academic publications in bioinformatics.